cloud-elements/devportal/docs/elements/salesforce-libraries/salesforce-libraries-endpoint-setup.md

 __In order to create a Salesforce Element Instance you must have the Enterprise edition or Professional edition with API support is required.
 Also, to set up a new application in Salesforce, you must have Administrator privileges.
 Please contact your system administrator if you do not have those privileges.__

-Via a web browser, login to your Salesforce account:
+Via a web browser, log in to your Salesforce account:
 [https://login.salesforce.com/](https://login.salesforce.com/)